koshevy/gulp-twig-php/README.md

 And still *node-twig* is not a Gulp-plugin as wel as **gulp-twig-php** is not a pure Node.js extension.

-    Composer options in composer.json and middleware file Twig.php was took from node-twig package created by Manuel Moritz-Schliesing.
+    Composer options in composer.json and middleware script Twig.php was took from node-twig package created by Manuel Moritz-Schliesing.

     Thank you, Manuel!
 Credentials is untouched.